niwinz/niwibe-site/content/blog/2015-03-09-expression-problem.md

 The *Expression problem* is a new name to an old problem.

 In my opinon, you probably do not care about it until know it.
-This article tries make a little and practical introduction to expression problem situations and explain how them can be solved with clojure protocols.
+This article tries make a little and practical introduction to expression problem situations and explain how them can be elegantly solved using clojure polymorphic constructions.
+Concretely, protocols.

 ## A little introduction ##

-We are developing an xmpp client, using third party XMPP library for connect to xmpp server.
-XMPP has different entities, but for out example we will use that two: `RosterItem` and `Jid`.
+Let start with an hypotetical exercise: we are developing an xmpp client, using third party XMPP library for connect to xmpp server.
+XMPP has different entities, but for our example we will use this two: `RosterItem` and `Jid`.

 Here a little description of these two types: